Styrene A Family, 12 styles

 Styrene B RegularBased on studies in animals, hearing loss may also occur with exposure to Styrene.Styrene B Thin ItalicHealth effects from exposure to Styrene may involve the central nervous system and include complaints of headache, fatigue, dizziness, confusion, drowsiness, and a feeling of intoxication.Styrene B BlackContains a 32″ × 60½″ Styrene shower tray (with off-center drain placement), shower curb, waterproofing membranes, strips, corners, pipe seal and mixing valve seal.

-Styrene, a new sans serif by Berton Hasebe, is his latest exploration of proportion and simplicity in type design.
+Styrene, a sans serif by Berton Hasebe, is another exploration of proportion and simplicity in type design.
 The initial inspiration for the family was a charmingly awkward sans serif called Breede Schreeflooze shown in an early 20th century type specimen published by the Enschedé Typefoundry in the Netherlands.
 However, Styrene has an ahistorical attitude.
 Its name was inspired by the purposefully synthetic feeling to its curves and geometry.
 Styrene is characterized by its proportions: typically narrow characters like f j r and t are hyperextended and flattened, adding openness in unexpected places.
 Styrene’s two widths offer different textures in text: version A is dogmatically geometric, with a stronger overall personality, while version B is narrower for more reasonable copyfit, though not truly condensed.